SPE Online Education

 Senior Communications Advisor, BP

-Joyce is currently based in Aberdeen, UK and is responsible for curating, creating and planning delivery of internal communications content across BP North Sea region, in line with continuous improvement plans.
-Her previous role as Sustainability Advisor in Luanda included managing and implementing community and social investment portfolio to support BP´s business in Angola.
+Joyce is responsible for curating, creating and planning delivery of internal communications content across BP North Sea region, in line with continuous improvement plans.
+Her previous role as Sustainability Manager in Angola included managing and implementing the community and social investment portfolio in support of BP´s activities in the country.
 Joyce is experienced in delivery of participatory social research and events management in Angola and the UK.
-Her professional focus is on creating a positive environment for people inside and outside the company, to raise awareness of fundamental issues impacting their social sphere, particularly relating to education and health.
-Some of her interests include strategic planning, developing monitoring and evaluation frameworks and volunteering in mentoring schemes for youth as well as disaster and humanitarian initiatives.
+Her main interests include working in strategic planning, developing monitoring and evaluation frameworks and volunteering in mentoring schemes for youth as well as disaster and humanitarian initiatives.

 SPE Webinars are FREE to members courtesy of the